Evaristekanova/Evaristekanova/README.md

 ### Hello there i'm Evariste Dusingizimana 👋

-- 🔭 I’m currently working on Andela as a Trainee
+- 🔭 I’m currently working at Andela as a Trainee
 - 🌱 I’m currently learning about web development
 - 👯 I’m looking to collaborate on open source project
 - 📫 How to reach me: dusingizimanaevariste3@gmail.com